-The latest surveys show that the rates of allergy are increasing throughout the world, affecting around 30-40% of people at some stage in their lives.
+The latest surveys show that the rates of allergy are increasing throughout the world, affecting up to 30-35% of people at some stage in their lives.
 This increase was initially seen in countries such as the UK, Europe and USA, but can now be found in all countries undergoing industrial development.
 The pattern of allergy is also changing – initially, the increase was in asthma and allergic rhinitis (hay fever).
 However, recent studies have confirmed a significant increase in the incidence of food allergies, in particular amongst children.
-In the UK, it is estimated that up to 50% of children are diagnosed with an allergic condition.
+In the UK, it is estimated that up to 50 per cent of children are diagnosed with an allergic condition.

 Changes in the foods we eat: